-It is well-known that the projective image of $\rho_f$, namely the image of $\rho_f$ in $\mathrm{PGL}_2(\mathbb{C}) := \mathrm{GL}_2(\mathbb{C})/\mathbb{C}^\times$, is isomorphic to one of the finite groups $D_n$, $A_4$, $S_4$, or $A_5$.
-If the projective image is isomorphic to the dihedral group $D_n$ of order $2n$ for some integer $n$, then we say that $f$ is of dihedral type; otherwise, we say that $f$ is exotic, and we further distinguish the cases of $A_4$-type, $S_4$-type or $A_5$-type, respectively.
+It is well-known that the projective image of $\rho_f$, namely the image of $\rho_f$ in $\mathrm{PGL}_2(\mathbb{C}) := \mathrm{GL}_2(\mathbb{C})/\mathbb{C}^\times$, is isomorphic to one of the finite groups $D_{2n}$, $A_4$, $S_4$, or $A_5$.
+If the projective image is isomorphic to the dihedral group $D_{2n}$ of order $2n$ for some integer $n$, then we say that $f$ is of dihedral type; otherwise, we say that $f$ is exotic, and we further distinguish the cases of $A_4$-type, $S_4$-type, or $A_5$-type, respectively.

-Let $K_f$ be the Hecke field associated with $f$, that is,
+Let $K_f$ be the Hecke field associated with $f$; that is,

+\begin{rem} The Galois representation $\rho_f$ is defined over $K_f$, that is, it is conjugate to a homomorphism $G_{\bQ} \to \GL_2(K_f)$.
+Although this does not follow directly from the definition of $K_f$, it is a consequence of the fact that $\rho_f$ is odd (see, for instance, the discussion on MathOverflow \cite{MathOverflow_Field_of_Definition_of_Galois_repn}). \end{rem}

-Since $\rho_f$ has finite image, the eigenvalues of each $\rho_f(\mathrm{Frob}_p)$ for $p \nmid N$ are roots of unity, and hence the trace $a_p(f)$ lies in a cyclotomic field.
+Since $\rho_f$ has finite image, the eigenvalues of $\rho_f(\mathrm{Frob}_p)$ for $p \nmid N$ are roots of unity; hence the Frobenius trace $a_p(f)$ lies in a cyclotomic field.
 Consequently, $K_f$ is an abelian extension of $\mathbb{Q}$.
-The purpose of this paper is to determine the Hecke field $K_f$ of the exotic newform $f$, expressed in terms of the order of the nebentypus $\chi$.
-More precisely, we prove the following theorems, treated separately according to the projective image of $\rho_f$.
+In the first part of this paper, we determine the Hecke field $K_f$ of a weight one exotic newform $f$ in terms of the order of its nebentypus $\chi$.